Private DNS

 The suffix cannot be changed after deployment.
 Choose it carefully from the start.

-"Host not found" — Make sure you're connected to VPN.
-Private DNS only works through the WireGuard tunnel.
+"Host not found" - Check that you're connected to the VPN.
+Private DNS only works through the VPN connection.

-DNS changes not applied — Clear your system's DNS cache:
+DNS changes not applied - Flush your system's DNS cache:

 - macOS: